Kobo, the Li'l Rascal

-Kobo, the Li'l Rascal, also known as Kobo-chan (コボちゃん), is a manga created by Masashi Ueda.
+Kobo, the Li'l Rascal (コボちゃん, Kobo-chan), is a manga created by Masashi Ueda.
 Kodansha published three volumes of the manga as a bilingual Japanese-English editions, and Kodansha America distributed the book in the United States.

 Kobo-chan began publication in the newspaper Yomiuri Shimbun on April 1, 1982.
 Beginning in December of that year, Soyosha published the series in book form.
 Yomiuri TV began airing the Kobo-chan strip on television on September 15, 1990.
 The weekly anime series ran on said channel from October 19, 1992, to March 21, 1994.
 Yomiuri had published 6,000 Kobo-chan strips by March 1999.
 Soyosha published Volume 60 on October 22, 2003.
 Houbunsha began publishing volumes on May 6, 2004.
-Its most recently volume, the 40th, was published on February 7, 2018.
+Its most recently volume, the 59th, was published on November 7, 2025.

 The anime used to be available subtitled on Crunchyroll.